 5 Medical school scholarship options

 Now that you have an idea of how to approach your search for medical school scholarships, you should think about the different types available.
+Whether it's a full ride scholarship to medical school or smaller ones to help with the cost, chances are there is one (or two) that fit your needs.
 Take a look at some of the ones we’ve highlighted below.

 1. Military service scholarships

 You may be familiar with college scholarships available to students who opt to enroll in the military, but did you know medical students have similar options?
 The Health Professions Scholarship Program (HPSP) is one of the most competitive options, because it covers the full cost of attending medical school and even provides a monthly stipend for other expenses.
 Applying for this program, of course, means you’ll also be enlisting in the military.
 It’s offered by the US Army, Navy, and Air Force.